DanielGibson/DanielGibson.github.io/content/post/how-to-integrate-sdl2-window-icon-or-any-image-into-exe.md

 Done!

-This method can be used to integrate any image into your executable, of course, but it's added uncompressed so the executable can be pretty big.
+This method can be used to integrate any image into your executable, of course, but it's added uncompressed so the executable can get pretty big.
 It's ok for a window icon (and maybe a handful of other icons or cursors), but if you need more data, you probably shouldn't integrate it into your executable, especially not uncompressed.
 Maybe use a zip file or something.